Persona-G/OIP_2021/README.md

 # OIP_2021
 CSC3003 Design Project OIP

-## Git Clone the entire folder to run.
+## Git Clone the entire folder to run the project. <br/> Flash the code inside the Arduino and place both ml and ui folders on the Raspberry Pi

 ## As the models and dataset file are too larged to be uploaded, proceed to the link provided below to download them. <br/> Link to model and dataset: https://drive.google.com/drive/folders/1_Uu1XjCyvAMpE9BSJFMTbGIv03CzWvD2